Jonirulah/FiveM-Artifacts-Updater/README.md

 The usage from the script is very straight forward to be honest.
 Just make sure to edit both of the variables properly and you should be okay, however as much I would like to guarantee you that you will be fine I cannot do so!

+If you don't choose a build it will automatically download the latest version for you, if not you can choose whatever version you want, from the first one to the latest one.
+Just be advised that last versions can break script/server compatibility.

 ![Sin título](https://github.com/Jonirulah/FiveM-Artifacts-Updater/assets/25936173/4d7fa7d0-acd7-48ce-a8b1-40c5858cd4b7)

 ![485e42ae739608c9e94bb17f7e9dd215](https://github.com/Jonirulah/FiveM-Artifacts-Updater/assets/25936173/ad86e02f-e8cd-4163-ad85-3454fab0c102)